natchi92/stochy/README.md

  Unless opting to extend or connect StocHy with your own tools, it is advised to opt to install the release version.

-# Running
+# Compiled versions
 All the built and compiled binary files are then found within /build/bin.
-One can done run the corresponding binary files by using ./stochy_XX where XX is the corresponding model name.
+One can then run the corresponding binary files by using ./stochy_XX where XX is the corresponding model name.

 # Docker system